A Virtual Potluck!

 Little White Apron – The baked apples that Carmelina serves Giulia the morning after her wedding, and the capon with garlic, coriander and white wine that is her favorite chicken recipe.

-Long Past Remembered – The shoulder of wild boar that Carmelina ponders serving a visiting archbishop.
+Lost Past Remembered – The shoulder of wild boar that Carmelina ponders serving a visiting archbishop.

 Taking On Magazines – The sugared biscotti that form a staple munchie throughout the book, and the elderflower fritters Giulia tries to make (and ends up nearly destroying Carmelina’s kitchen)